chrisjdallmann/feco-inhibition/code/README.md

 The RNA-seq figures can be recreated with the Matlab file `rna-seq_plot_expression.m`.

 # Datasets
+`rna-seq.xls`: RNA-seq data for hook, claw, and club neurons.

 `claw_treadmill.parquet`: Calcium imaging data from claw axons during behavior on and off the treadmill.

 `claw_magnet_Mamiya2018.parquet`: Calcium imaging data from claw axons during passive leg movements with the magnet (from Mamiya et al. 2018).